-Learn the results from the 2019 Executive Challenge, 2018 Executive Challenge, 2017 Executive Challenge, or read more about the Executive Challenge on the Clear Admit website (new window).
+Read the results from the 2021 Executive Challenge, 2019 Executive Challenge, 2018 Executive Challenge, 2017 Executive Challenge, or read more about the Executive Challenge on the Clear Admit website.

 The Executive Challenge offers a tremendous opportunity for corporations to engage the school in a mutually beneficial partnership and support this unique Georgetown McDonough education experience.
-To learn more about Executive Challenge sponsorship opportunities, please contact Sean McGilley at Sean.McGilley@georgetown.edu.
+To learn more about Executive Challenge sponsorship opportunities, please contact Elie Farhat, chief external affairs officer, at Elie.Farhat@georgetown.edu.

-The 2019 Executive Challenge was sponsored by Everfi, EY, and KPMG.
+The 2022 Executive Challenge was sponsored by EY.